willzzini/serasa-internal/README.md

-# Serasa Internal
+# challenge Internal

-Internal service for registration of physical person in the serasa database
+Internal service for registration of physical person in the challenge database

 ## Getting Started

 To start the project is very easy, you need to start the API.
-Start the API by following the steps in the repository: https://github.com/willzzini/serasa-rest-api
+Start the API by following the steps in the repository: https://github.com/willzzini/challenge-rest-api

 ### Prerequisites